Tutor: Elizabeth Nicholls

 6. Visit a music shop (including online stores) for sheet music, musical instrument accessories etc. I can recommend sheet music or books (including styles of music) that will suit your learning needs or requests.
 There are accessories needed, in particular, to play saxophone and clarinet, such as reeds, mouthpieces, ligatures, straps and harnesses.
 I can advise as often as needed.

-There are plenty of free music (performance and musicianship) websites for you to use.
-Here are a list of some free websites:
+7. Online resources.
+There are plenty of free music (performance and musicianship) websites for you to use, which I will recommend in your lessons.
+Here is a list of some free websites:

 Some music shops that I recommend: